aws/aws-fpga/hdk/cl/examples/README.md

 2. Generic description of the logic design *(Optional)*.
 3. Location of the tarball file object in S3.
 4. Location of an S3 directory where AWS would write back logs of the AFI creation.
 5. AWS region where the AFI will be created.
-Use [copy-fpga-image](../../docs/copy_fpga_image.md) API if you need to load an AFI on a different region.
+Use [copy-fpga-image](../../docs/copy_fpga_image.md) API to copy an AFI to a different region.

 To upload your tarball file to S3, you can use any of [the tools supported by S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/UploadingObjects.html)).
 For example, you can use the AWS CLI as follows: